-If you are 65 or older, or receiving disability payments, you may qualify for Kentucky’s Homestead Exemption.
-Find more information about the Homestead Exemption by visiting the Homestead Exemption page of our web site.
+Homeowners age 65 and older, or who receive disability payments, may qualify for Kentucky’s homestead exemption.
+Find more information about the homestead exemption and view the printable application by visiting the Homestead Exemption page.

 We invite you to explore our website, examine your property record and check the accuracy of the characteristics we have on file.
-If any of this information is incorrect, you may call our office and speak with an assessor who will make any necessary changes, or email us to correct the information we have.
-As always, our goal is to be fair and equitable with our assessment process.
+If any of this information is incorrect, you may call our office and speak with an assessor who will make any necessary changes.
+As always, our goal is fair and equitable assessments and superb customer service.

 Property Valuation Administrator

 101 E. Vine Street, Suite 600

 Lexington, Kentucky 40507